mattwhitfield/Unitverse/docs/index.md

 FluentAssertions can also be used for assertions, replacing the assertions built in to whichever test framework is being used.

+Unitverse can also use AutoFixture for value generation if configured.
+There are examples of [standard value generation](examples/ValueGeneration.md) and [value generation with AutoFixture](examples/ValueGenerationWithAutoFixture.md).

 #### Mocking Frameworks

 * NSubstitute